-The following is a list of 10 common Americans with Disabilities Act (ADA) discrepancies found during ADA Title II and Title III compliance inspections.
+The following is a list of common Americans with Disabilities Act (ADA) discrepancies found during ADA Title II and Title III compliance inspections.
 It is not a complete list, it is a list of those items most commonly found during inspections.
+This information is also available from ADAIN as a presentation by Richard Acree to train people and as a guest speaker.
+Please call Richard at 615-752-0060 to schedule your presentation.

 1. Vehicle parking spaces at public locations are often missing van accessible parking spaces or the signs required to identify these spaces.
 Also, the slope of the parking spaces and aisles are commonly greater than that allowed by the Standards.
 These discrepancies make it difficult for handicapped individuals to find or use the handicapped parking spaces, or if the slope is too steep handicapped individuals can fall or their wheel chair can roll away from them.
 To remedy: designate one vehicle parking space as “Van Accessible” and mark the width of each space clearly; regrade the parking spaces and aisle to no greater than 1:48, or 2.08%, slope; install parking space identification signs with the International Symbol of Accessibility (ISA) complying with Standard 703.7.2.1.